This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Vanilla extract will strengthen and heighten the chocolate notes in this cake.
 If you want to make your own, make sure to check out my recipe for homemade vanilla extract.

-- Chocolate chips help give a crackly shiny top to the cake and add another layer of chocolate flavor.
+- Chocolate chips help give a crackly, shiny top to the cake and add another layer of chocolate flavor.

 - Brewed coffee will enhance the rich chocolate notes of the cocoa.
-The coffee flavor will be hard to find but water can be used as a substitute.
+The coffee flavor will be hard to find, but water can be used as a substitute.

 - When measuring out your flour, it’s best to avoid adding too much flour to the batter.
-To avoid overfilling your measuring cup, add the flour to a separate scoop and then add it into your measuring cup.
+To avoid overfilling your measuring cup, add the flour to a separate scoop and then add it to your measuring cup.
 Rather than pushing the measuring cup down into the flour, allowing it to fall into the measuring cup lightly will be a more accurate measurement.

 - When mixing in the chocolate chips, make sure to fold them in gently with a spatula or spoon rather than a whisk.
 If the chocolate chips are mixed in too forcefully, they could break, which is undesirable.
 Additionally, chips can be hard to mix in with a whisk as they can get stuck in the tines.